 Moby-Dick: "Towards thee I roll, thou all-destroying but unconquering whale; to the last I grapple with thee; from hell's heart I stab at thee; for hate's sake I spit my last breath at thee!"
 More a Badass Boast, but still...

-The Vong are massive xenophobes, they consider anything not Vong to be evil, wrong, and unworthy of anything but destruction.
-Some time after this, a character claims to have seen in a vision, a new god was added to the Vong pantheon.
+The Vong are massive xenophobes, they consider anything not Vong to be evil, wrong, an abomination, and unworthy of anything but destruction.
+Some time after this, a character claims to have seen in a vision of the future in which a new god was incorporated into the Vong pantheon.
 Called the Ganner, it is the giant who guards the gates to the afterlife, armed with a blazing sword, above which were etched the words "None Shall Pass"...in the Basic galactic tongue.

 Chewbacca's death in Vector Prime, the first novel of the series.
 Han, Chewie and Anakin Solo were on the planet Sernpidal doing Lando a favor when the still hidden Yuuzhan Vong used a gravity manipulating creature to pull one of the planet's moons out of orbit.
 As the celestial body spiraled ever closer, Han used the Millennium Falcon to gather as many refugees as possible before taking off.
 Anakin handed a young child off to Chewbacca and the two made their way back to the Falcon, but Anakin was cracked across the head by a stone kicked up by the storms.
 Chewbacca looked back after putting the child aboard the Falcon, saw Anakin and raced back for him.
 He tossed the young man up to the refugees, but the violent atmospheric conditions and the crowding aboard the ship made it impossible for them to get him aboard.
 At the last moment, the recovered Anakin flew the Falcon away from Sernpidal and Chewbacca's final act was to roar defiantly at the moon as it collided with the planet.